aagiulian/technical_review/README.md

 ## Getting Started

-These insctructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of the project up and running on your local machine.

 See Options for notes on options.